 5. Create an Earthy Look for a Cozy Color Contrast

-Another of the many options that the PRO LITE pavers provide is the down-home, earthy driveway.
-By including some yellow gravel in your pavers, you can have a driveway that is sustainable and goes great with bolder siding colors as well as other landscaping features in your yard.
+Another of the many options that the PRO-LITE pavers provide is the down-home, earthy driveway.
+By including some yellow gravel in your pavers, you can have a driveway that is sustainable and goes great with bolder steel siding colors as well as other landscaping features in your yard.
 In residential neighborhoods with a lot of monotony, this design can be a beautiful contrast to the typical white or grey driveways you see populating many residential neighborhoods.

 6. Exude Grace and Cleanliness with a Drainage Aggregate Pit

 If you’re just looking to enjoy the benefits of a sustainable, flood-proof driveway without including too much permeable material in your yard, the enclosed plastic grid paver area with aggregate pit is the perfect option.
-By including permeable gravel filled paver grid area with a deeper detention base underneath, the surface area bordered by, cement, you can create a beautiful driveway design that pairs especially well with taller, multiple-story homes and neutral-colored siding while adding drainage to keep water out of your garage.
+By including permeable gravel-filled paver grid area with a deeper detention base underneath, the surface area bordered by, cement, you can create a beautiful driveway design that pairs especially well with taller, multiple-story homes and neutral-colored siding while adding drainage to keep water out of your garage.
 The plastic grid keeps the aggregate in place and the structure to handle cars without sinking or spreading.

 7. Keep it Short and Sweet with a Short-Skirt Driveway

-You don’t always need to have your driveway extend out to the road.
+You don’t always need to have your driveway extended out to the road.
 With the residential PRO LITE pavers from TRUEGRID, you can just pave outward from your garage or home.
 Enough space to park your car is all you need, with this design creating the illusion of an island in the middle of your yard.
 This is yet another unique take on a modern, sustainable driveway that will likely differentiate your home from others around it, or stand on its own as an artful, functional, and sustainable parking space.
 Note the RV parked at the top of the sloped PRO LITE gravel driveway.